 Katie Jackson, Handbells Director, received music degrees from Texas Christian University and Auburn University Montgomery.
 She has taught choral music in public schools and churches to all ages.
 Katie and her husband have three children.

-S. Michael Shuman, Director of Music Ministry, has joined the FUPC staff as Director of Music Ministries.
+S. Michael Shuman, Director of Music Ministry, is Director of Music Ministries.
 He holds the Master of Music Degree in Piano from the University of Nebraska at Omaha and the Bachelor of Music Degree in Piano and Voice from Delta State University.
 Michael brings a rich background of work as a collaborative pianist, teacher, and church musician.
 He served as Interim Director of Music from 2008 through 2009 at the Heritage United Methodist Church in Van Buren, Arkansas.
 Michael is the instructor of Diction for Singers and Survey of Vocal Literature, and serves as the director for the Opera Workshop at the University of Arkansas.
-Michael says that he is looking forward to contributing to the overall structure of the worship service here at FUPC.
+Michael enjoys contributing to the overall structure of the worship service here at FUPC.